Human-Wildlife Conflict Management and ConservationFaculty-Led | Ecology & Conservation Tanzania

 Northern Tanzania is home to an extremely high density of wildlife and is one of the world’s greatest centers of large mammal biodiversity.
 Today, human population growth, unplanned development, agricultural expansion, human-wildlife conflict, and climate change threaten the future of the region.
 This program, in partnership with an organization called Tanzania People & Wildlife (TPW), provides hands-on, experiential learning in the area of human wildlife conflict management.
 Students will explore cutting edge methods and strategies employed to protect endangered wildlife and empower rural communities across this region.
-Students will also gain greater insight into the Maasai culture as they engage with these iconic tribal people.
+Students will also gain greater insight into the Maasai culture as they engage with members of the iconic tribe.

 Tanzania is home to several natural wonders, including the Serengeti, Africa’s highest peak; Mount Kilimanjaro, and Africa’s largest lake; Lake Victoria.
 Most of the program will be based in Arusha; a bustling center for trade, international diplomacy, and multiculturalism.
 Arusha is also ideally situated near the northern safari circuit, in close proximity to some of the greatest national parks and game reserves in Africa.
 This human proximity to wildlife is exactly what makes Arusha an ideal launchpad for examining the impact of human-wildlife conflict on wildlife populations, and the diversity thereof.

 - Develop valuable intercultural communication skills through language and culture lessons and meaningful community engagement

 - Demonstrate knowledge of the key problems and questions around human-wildlife conflict, and wildlife and habitat conservation in Northern Tanzania

 - Critically reflect on human relationships with wildlife and the global impact of human intervention and activity on the natural environment

 - Analyze the various challenges facing wildlife conservation in Tanzania